 Buying a brand new car in New Zealand can cost you a lot in depreciation.

 For starters, a brand new car becomes a used car the moment it leaves the lot.
 As a result, it depreciates by 15% the moment you buy it due to the GST component of its asking price.
-And then, by about another 10-15% in the first year.
-That’s a 20-30% loss in value in the first year alone.
+And then, by about another 10% in the first year.
+That means a $50,000 new car could be worth less than $40,000 after only one year.

 Fleet cars

 Many new cars in New Zealand are sold to fleet car businesses, such as rental car companies.
 Because these companies buy in bulk, they receive substantial discounts on the price of the cars they purchase.
-This means a few years down the line, they can afford to resell them at a discount, too.
+This means a few years down the line, they can afford to resell them at a discount too.

 So come time to sell your car, if it’s a model that’s popular with bulk car buyers, you may find yourself pitching your car against a large number of similar, cheap ex-fleet cars.
 This could bring down the resale price of your vehicle and could contribute to higher depreciation.